RX100 III Vs G1X Mark II

 The RX100 III Vs G1X Mark II comparison.

 It's another one of those epic battles.
 This one features a Sony vs a Canon.
-Once purchased, each buyer argues in favor of their own.
+Shocking, once purchased, each buyer argues in favor of their own choice for which one they chose.
+But, that;s human nature, justifying your decision.

 Canon loyalists will brag about the size of the sensor and the longer zoom range of the Canon G1X Mark II lens.
 The Sony fans will counter with the Sony RX100 Mark III's built-in viewfinder, its smaller size and superior video capabilities.